arunkumar9t2/scabbard/docs/faq.md

 In order to keep graphs small and readable, Scabbard groups the dependencies by `@Component` or `@Subcomponent` and renders them in individual graphs.

 This has the benefit of keeping the graphs readable for large projects but this structure might not properly render cross component dependencies (inherited bindings in a subcomponent).
-Some work is being doing in this area, please refer #.
+Some work is being doing in this area, please refer [#7](https://github.com/arunkumar9t2/scabbard/issues/7).

 ## Any other format for visualizing the dependency graph?

 Some other graph formats being considered are:

 * **Component Tree**: Render component and subcomponents in a tree structure similar to [Uber Ribs.](https://1fykyq3mdn5r21tpna3wkdyi-wpengine.netdna-ssl.com/wp-content/uploads/2018/11/Carbon_architecture_Figure_02.gif)
-* **Single graph**: Instead of splitting the graph into multiple files, render all nodes in single file.
+* **Single graph**: Instead of splitting the graph into multiple files, render all nodes in single file [#6](https://github.com/arunkumar9t2/scabbard/issues/6).